Biography

 The female inmates at Camp 13 who have been trained as firefighters supplied the content for the valises through their experiences with firefighting and fire abatement.
 The process was organic in the sense that there was a two-way conversation between Kim Abeles as artist-in-residence and the inmates for the development of the valises.
 Along with the talking points, the firefighters also responded to the artistic, content-driven outcomes.
 Participants worked alongside as well as with the artist on the elements of the valises.
 In this way, learning a variety of sculptural skills was an aspect for the workshops, and important to the process, the women also taught each other while sharing skills.

-Link to Liz Ohanesian's article in Los Angeles Magazine, "This Artist Enlisted Female Inmate Firefighters for a Show about Our Fragile Environment."
+"This Artist Enlisted Female Inmate Firefighters for a Show about Our Fragile Environment." by Liz Ohanesian, Los Angeles Magazine,

 Kim Abeles: Smog Collectors, 1987-2020, Curated by Jennifer Frias, Nicholas and Lee Begovich Gallery, California State University Fullerton; September 18 -December 18, 2021.
 Link to press release